 WHAT IS THE THYROID GLAND AND WHAT DOES IT DO?

-The manufacture of thyroid hormones requires several micro-nutrients including iodine and selenium.
+The manufacture of thyroid hormone requires several micro-nutrients, including iodine and selenium.
 Selenium is a trace element, which is crucial for adequate thyroid hormone production.
-Twenty-percent of the T3 hormone that your body produces comes from your thyroid gland, and the remainder comes from the conversion of T4 to T3 in your organs.
+20% of the T3 hormone that your body produces comes from your thyroid gland and the remainder comes from the conversion of T4 to T3 in your organs.

 Thyroid Disorder Symptoms

 So many factors can alter your thyroid hormone levels.
 This includes depression, being overweight, medications, and improper nutrition.
-But the most common reason for having abnormal function of thyroid is an immune attack, causing the gland to slow down or to work excessively.
-This is called autoimmunity, meaning that the immune system views your thyroid as a foreign organ.
-Autoimmune thyroid conditions are the most common autoimmune diseases in mankind.
+But the most common reason for having abnormal thyroid function is an immune system attack, causing the thyroid gland to either slow down or work excessively.
+This is called autoimmunity, meaning the immune system views your thyroid as a foreign entity.
+Autoimmune thyroid conditions are the most common among all autoimmune diseases.

 Important trace elements such as selenium, zinc, and other antioxidants are crucial for thyroid hormone to work efficiently in your body and brain.
-You need the exact right amount of thyroid hormone in your system for your body and mind to function optimally.
+You need the perfect amount of thyroid hormone in your system for optimal mind and body function.

-Autoimmune thyroid disease is much more common that type I diabetes, lupus, multiple sclerosis, or rheumatoid arthritis.
+Autoimmune thyroid disease is actually more common that type I diabetes, lupus, multiple sclerosis, or rheumatoid arthritis.
 In autoimmune thyroid disorders, antibodies start attacking your thyroid.
 In one form of autoimmune thyroid disorders called Hashimoto’s thyroiditis, the thyroid no longer produces hormones normally, so it leads to hypothyroidism (low thyroid).
-In the opposite form, Graves’ disease, the antibodies stimulate the gland and make the thyroid produce too much T3 T4.
-Often a genetic predisposition causes autoimmune disorders of the thyroid, but many other factors, like some bacterial or viral infections, radiation or vitamin deficiencies and stress can trigger an autoimmune attack.
+Often, a genetic predisposition causes autoimmune disorders of the thyroid but many other factors, such as bacterial or viral infections, radiation, vitamin deficiencies, and stress can trigger an autoimmune attack.

 The frequency of Hashimoto’s thyroiditis begins to rise significantly around puberty.
-At menopause women become even more vulnerable to this autoimmune disorder, and this explains why nearly 10-15% of postmenopausal women become hypothyroid.
-Hashimoto’s thyroiditis is quite common, affecting 10% of the population and women are 5 to 7 times more affected than men.
-Many patients suffering from Hashimoto’s thyroiditis have normal thyroid function and never become hypothyroid.
-However, they are at a high risk for becoming hypothyroid at any point in their lives.
+At menopause, women become even more vulnerable to this autoimmune disorder, which explains why nearly 10 to 15% of postmenopausal women become hypothyroid.
+Hashimoto’s thyroiditis is quite common, affecting over 10% of the population.
+Additionally, Women are 5 to 7 times more affected than men.
+Many patients suffering from Hashimoto’s thyroiditis have normal thyroid function but have never become hypothyroid, however this does not mean that they are not at a high risk of becoming hypothyroid at any point in their lives.

 Graves’ disease is also an autoimmune condition that typically results in overactive thyroid and affects one to two percent of the population.
 The antibodies that attack the thyroid, (thyroid stimulating antibodies) stimulate the thyroid gland and make it produce excessive amounts of thyroid hormone.
-The damaging antibodies of Graves’ disease can also attack the eyes.
-Graves’ eye disease, also called thyroid Orbitopathy, a thyroid eye disease is the result of inflammation of the structures around the eyes, including the eye muscles.
+The damaging antibodies of Graves’ disease can also attack the eyes, a thyroid-eye disease known as Thyroid Orbitopathy, caused by inflammation of the structures around the eyes, including the eye muscles.
 The most common cause of hyperthyroidism in both men and women is Graves’ disease.
 Graves’ disease is also 5 to 7 times more common in women than men.

-The conventional way to diagnose an underactive thyroid or overactive thyroid is through blood testing of levels TSH, T4, and T3 but a TSH test may be enough as a first step.
+The conventional way to diagnose an underactive or overactive thyroid is through blood testing of TSH, T4, and T3 levels.
+That being said, a TSH test may be enough as a first step.
 TSH is the pituitary hormone that makes the thyroid gland function properly.
-When the gland becomes sluggish, TSH levels become higher in an attempt to restore thyroid function to normal.
+When the gland becomes sluggish, TSH levels become higher in an attempt to restore thyroid function back to normal.

 The TSH test shows high numbers when your thyroid is not working well.
-The higher your TSH level is, the more severe your hypothyroid condition is.
-In contrast, when the gland is overactive or when there is too much thyroid hormone in your system, the TSH level is low.
+The higher your TSH level, the more severe your hypothyroid condition is.
+In contrast, when the gland is overactive or when there is too much thyroid hormone in your system, your TSH levels becomes low.

 Other useful tests to diagnose thyroid disease:

-– Ultrasound= useful to diagnose thyroid nodules and Hashimoto’s thyroiditis and for detection of abnormal lymph nodes in patients with thyroid cancer.
+– Ultrasound = Useful for diagnosing thyroid nodules, Hashimoto’s thyroiditis, and the detection of abnormal lymph nodes in patients with thyroid cancer.

-COMMON RISK FACTORS FOR THYROID DISEASE YOU CAN CONTROL
+COMMON RISK FACTORS FOR THYROID DISEASE THAT YOU CAN CONTROL

 Iodine deficiency has been directly linked to increasing the risk of hypothyroidism and goiter.
 Since iodine is added to salt, iodine deficiency is more common among people who restrict their salt intake.
-Too much iodine in contrast imaging procedures or some supplements, can increase the risk of autoimmune thyroid disease and hypothyroidism.
+In contrast, too much iodine can increase the risk of autoimmune thyroid disease and hypothyroidism.

-Too much soy has been shown to contribute to hypothyroidism because it can interfere with thyroid hormone absorption in some people.
+For some people, too much soy has been shown to contribute to hypothyroidism because it can interfere with thyroid hormone absorption.
 The second is any food high in goitrogens.
-Giotrogenic foods include radishes, kale, cabbage, and Brussels sprouts.
-This is an issue when these foods are eaten raw and in large quantities and too frequently because they contain a chemical which can promote goiter and potentially cause hypothyroidism.
+Goitrogenic foods include radishes, kale, cabbage, and Brussels sprouts.
+You should only be concerned with these foods when are eaten raw, in large quantities, and too frequently, because they contain a chemical that promotes goiter and potentially causes hypothyroidism.

 It has been reported that women are 6 to 8 times more likely to develop thyroid disease than men.

-As you age, your risk for thyroid disease continually increases.
+As you age, your risk for thyroid disease increases.

-A family history of having any autoimmune disease will increase your risk of thyroid disease.
+A family history of autoimmune disease will increase your risk of thyroid disease.

-During pregnancy and during the first year postpartum, the risk of developing an autoimmune thyroid disease and temporary thyroiditis increases.
+During pregnancy, and the first year postpartum, the risk of developing an autoimmune thyroid disease and temporary thyroiditis increases.

-Major stress factors such as death, divorce, economical hardship, loss of a job, or a physical stress such as an automobile accident can trigger autoimmune thyroid disease especially Grave’s disease which causes hyperthyroidism.
+Major stress factors such as death, divorce, economic hardship, loss of a job, or physical stress such as a car accident, can trigger autoimmune thyroid disease, especially Grave’s disease.

 MORE AUTOIMMUNITY IN THYROID PATIENTS

-Having Hashimoto’s Thyroiditis or Grave’s Disease makes a person become more vulnerable to having immune attacks on several parts of your body including the adrenal glands, the connective tissue (i.e. joints), muscles, pituitary, skin, GI tract and even the brain.
+Having Hashimoto’s Thyroiditis or Grave’s Disease makes a person more vulnerable to immune attacks on several parts of their body, including adrenal glands, connective tissues (i.e. joints), muscles, the pituitary gland, the skin, the GI tract, and even the brain.

 • Immune attacks on the adrenals can cause adrenal insufficiency

-• Vitiligo is a loss of pigmentation of the skin.
-It is the result of an attack of the immune system on the skin.
+• Vitiligo is a loss of pigmentation of the skin; the result of an attack of the immune system on the skin.

-• Celiac Disease and gluten sensitivity, autoimmune reactions, causing inflammation in the GI tract and in your body are caused by sensitivity to gluten.
-They are much more common in patients with thyroid disease than in the general population
+• Celiac Disease and gluten sensitivity, autoimmune reactions, cause inflammation in your GI tract and body.
+They are more common in patients with thyroid disease than the general population

-Other autoimmune disorders which are much more common among thyroid patients are:
+Other autoimmune disorders more common among thyroid patients:

 – Type I Diabetes (immune attack on beta-cells of the pancreas)